 By its nature, ERP is full of promise.
-The appeal of market leading ERP platforms such as Microsoft’s respected Dynamics NAV and Dynamics 365 Business Central, lies in an intrinsic ability to streamline, unify, enlighten and engender growth.
+The appeal of market-leading ERP platforms such as Microsoft’s respected Dynamics NAV and Dynamics 365 Business Central, lies in an intrinsic ability to streamline, unify, enlighten and engender growth.

-With so many rewards on offer – think automated workflows, actionable insights and analytics, and more control over your newly unified data than you ever thought possible.
+There are so many rewards on offer – think automated workflows, actionable insights and analytics, and more control over your newly unified data than you ever thought possible.
 The business case for commissioning an ERP implementation programme is sound.

 Why do you need a new ERP solution?
 If you’re moving from legacy systems you’ll need to explain the inefficiencies in your current processes.
 If this is your first foray into ERP you’ll undoubtedly be questioning both your transitioning operational continuity, and your expectations that the entire process really will set the transformative change you seek in motion.

 Why now?
-Whether you’re enjoying a period of substantial growth and the time for operational investment is nigh, or you’ve determined that not making the leap will be detrimental to your future viability, failing to implement at the right time can be damaging, if not catastrophic, to your operational health.
+Whether you’re enjoying a period of substantial growth and the time for operational investment is now, or you’ve determined that not making the leap will be detrimental to your future viability, failing to implement at the right time can be damaging, if not catastrophic, to your operational health.

 There are several steps you can take to secure the backing for your ERP implementation: